clinicjs/node-clinic-common/README.md

 ***

 ## Templates
-Templates use stream-templates to interpolate streams, promises and strings into a common template without the need to buffer them first.
+Templates use [`stream-template`](https://github.com/almost/stream-template) to interpolate streams, promises and strings into a common template without the need to buffer them first.

 ### `mainTemplate(opts = {})`
 Returns a streamTemplate (Readable Stream)